Wirrulla

 Road

-people in the Wirrulla area also travel north to Glendambo, Coober
+Local people in the Wirrulla area also travel north to Glendambo, Coober Pedy,

-Pedy, and even as far north as Alice Springs via the "Kingoonya
+and even as far north as Alice Springs via the "Kingoonya Road."Should you wish

-dirt roads before you rejoin the Stuart Highway near Glendambo.
+before you rejoin the Stuart Highway near Glendambo.
+Please note that at Kingoonya

 When